 Research at Harvard’s Center on the Developing Child has shown that supportive parents help children learn to cope with the everyday challenges that contribute to stress.
 A parent’s loving care is crucial to a child’s recovery from the physiological impacts of a real or perceived threat.
 Under normal circumstances, an increase in heart rate and blood pressure and the release of cortisol and other stress hormones place a strain on a child’s system but with a parent’s support, their bodies return to normal.
 When children are forced to endure adversity without that nurturing, excessive cortisol can become toxic to developing brain circuits.

-The harmful effects of toxic stress last a lifetime: Research has shown definitive links between adverse childhood events and trauma with poor long-term health prospects and greater susceptibility to alcoholism, substance misuse, depression, suicide and obesity.
+The harmful effects of toxic stress can last a lifetime: Research has shown definitive links between adverse childhood events and trauma with poor long-term health prospects and greater susceptibility to alcoholism, substance misuse, depression, suicide and obesity.

 Those are frightening potential outcomes for children and the parents who brought them to the U.S. in hopes of a safer future.
 But the sad fact is that the trauma inflicted by separation and detention only compounds the psychosocial stress many of the children have already experienced in their home countries.
 UNICEF estimates that 6.3 million children from Latin America and the Caribbean are growing up amidst life-threatening situations and multiple forms of violence.